Newton numbers, vanishing polytopes and algebraic degrees: Preliminaries: Katz-Stapledon decomposition formulas

 \section{Preliminaries: Katz-Stapledon decomposition formulas}

 In this section we recall (lower) Eulerian posets that abstract face posets of polytopes and their $h$- and $g$-polynomials.
-We recall $h^*$- and local $h^*$-polynomials of polytopes coming from the Ehrhart theory.
+We recall $h^*$- and local $h^*$-polynomials of polytopes defined in \cite{Stan92} coming from Ehrhart theory.
 We also recall the local $h$-polynomials of strong formal subdivisions and Katz-Stapledon decomposition formulas from \cite{KS16}.